Justkimayaa/NarrativeIQ/README.md

-# NarrativeIQ
+# NarrativeIQ ✍️

 > AI-powered writing intelligence — enhance scripts, analyze consistency, track characters, and map narratives.

 NarrativeIQ is a full-stack SaaS platform that gives writers, screenwriters, and storytellers a suite of AI tools to craft better narratives.
-It combines a React + TypeScript frontend with a Python FastAPI backend, Supabase for auth and storage, and Stripe for payments.
+It combines a React + TypeScript frontend with a Python Flask backend and MongoDB for storage.

 ---